Ekrizdis367/ghoul-bot/README.md

 # ghoul-bot
-A Discord Bot for Vampire the Masquerade rule/information referencing.
+A Discord Bot for Vampire the Masquerade rules and information referencing.

 Ghoul is a Vampire the Masquerade reference bot for querying 5e Corebook information quickly using Discord Commands.